 Fujifilm X-M1 versus Leica S Typ 006

 The Fujifilm X-M1 and the Leica S (Typ 006) are two digital cameras that were officially introduced, respectively, in June 2013 and September 2012.
 The X-M1 is a mirrorless interchangeable lens camera, while the S Typ 006 is a DSLR.
-The cameras are based on an APS-C (X-M1) and a medium format sensor.
+The cameras are based on an APS-C (X-M1) and a medium format (S Typ 006) sensor.
 The Fujifilm has a resolution of 16 megapixel, whereas the Leica provides 37.5 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X-M1 and the Leica S Typ 006 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-M1 – represents 100 percent across all the size and weight measures).